-The Snap General Election proposed by Theresa May is well underway - but which political party offers the best hope for small businesses?
+The Snap General Election proposed by Theresa May is well underway – but which political party is best for small businesses?

 Just when we thought we were safe, here comes another election.
 From the people who brought us Brexit and the Scottish Referendum, we get General Election 2.0.
-But what does the election mean for small businesses, and which party’s side should you be on if you’re a business owner?
+But what does the election mean for small businesses?
+Which party’s side should you be on if you’re a business owner?

 How many small business owners vote in the Snap Election will be largely based on views of how Brexit will affect business, perhaps in some cases more so than which political party they generally support.
 But which opinion do each of the political parties represent on the Brexit issue?

 The Conservatives have been maintaining a hard line on Brexit, and one which would see us exit the single market and reduce immigration.
 Labour has tried to own the middle ground – where the referendum result is respected while pursuing a softer vision which holds on to many of the benefits of EU membership.
 The Lib Dems, meanwhile, have positioned themselves as the champions of remain, promising a new referendum, which other political parties have largely ruled out.

 Meanwhile, north of the border, the SNP also strikes a pro-Europe tone, promoting another Scottish independence referendum, partly as a way to retain EU membership.

 In general, the gig economy continues to divide opinion.
 Is it a chance to break free from the boss and an easier way for companies to offer flexible employment?
 Or is it simple a way of exploiting workers?
 A committee of MPs has suggested creating the default status of ‘worker’ for these employees as opposed to self-employed to give them more rights and a better bargaining position.